 The Asus ZenBook 13 UX325EA threads on the thin line between business and premium.
 It’s a gadget of beauty, rocking the looks of Asus’ top-tier models with all the durability and security features in place, especially those available on the ExpertBook, the company’s new business laptops line.

 In addition to the sleek design and looks, you get the added muscle of Intel’s new 11th Gen chips and all the features Intel’s Evo initiative brings, top in the list being over 13 hours of battery life.
-And you can get away with gameplay at low settings.
+And you can get away with gameplay at low settings and the comfortable keyboard makes everything worth, and some model come with an OLED display.

-The new Asus ZenBook 13 UX325EA easily triumphs over its competitors, some priced almost double, making it a handy machine for work and play.
+The new Asus ZenBook 13 UX325EA easily triumphs over its competitors such as the Lenovo Yoga 9i, some priced almost double, making it a handy machine for work and play.
 Plus, it’s one of the few laptops to boast a good integrated webcam thanks to a new camera module and Asus’ camera algorithm.

 Read our full Asus ZenBook 13 UX325EA Review